Piotr Nowak: Club playing career

-International career
+International playing career

 Nowak made his debut in the Poland national team in 1990, but it was not until the middle of the decade that he began to regularly appear in the team, briefly becoming captain later on.
 His last match for the national team was against England played on 31 May 1997 as part of the 1998 World Cup qualifiers.
 Overall he played in 19 matches and scored three goals.

 Chairman career

 Whilst still playing for clubs in the United States, he became chairman of Polish club Górnik Konin in 1999.
 Manager Jerzy Kasalik was sacked by Nowak for unexplained reasons, despite their first place in the league, and he appointed little-known manager Jarosław Kotas.
 The team soon started to lose matches at an alarming rate and only just managed to escape relegation, only thanks to their good start.

 The 1999–2000 season proved to be a disaster.
 The owners decided to rename the senior team KP Konin, whilst the reserve and junior teams used the old Aluminium Konin name.
 The club finished dead last.
 It then turned out that in the second half of the season plans to relocate the team to Bydgoszcz were put in place, and played under the name Zawisza SSA.
 In the end the relocation never came to fruition, but the team, which only amassed 8 points the entire season, was disbanded, with the club management and the chairman Piotr Nowak widely held responsible.
 The reserve team, which that same season was relegated from the Third Division, became the first team, and a season later (2000–01 season) managed to gain promotion, going straight back up.

 Under the lead of Jerzy Kasalik, the team achieved a back-to-back promotion to the Second Division, restoring the club's place after the first team was disbanded.
 The success however was short-lived, after in the 2003–04 season the club finished last once again.
 Following their relegation, many of the Aluminium players were involved in the large corruption scandal in Polish football which shook the country that season, which had a major impact on the club sponsors who all withdrew.
 This meant that the new club couldn't even afford to play in the then regional Third Division, and the senior team was disbanded.